bennyLCK/tp/docs/UserGuide.md

   * `STATUS` can be `draft`, `published`, or `archived`.
 * Adding an article will return to displaying all articles if a [find](#325-searching-for-an-article-by-headline--find--a) command was executed before.
   * This does not apply to [filters](#326-filtering-articles--filter--a).
+  * This is case-insensitive and a full word match.
+    * e.g. `John` in the address book will match `john` as an interviewee or contributor in the article.
+* If the name of a contributor or interviewee matches a person in the address book, the person's name will be linked to the article which will be accessible via the `lookup` and `lookup -a` commands.

 Examples:
-* `add -a h/iPhone 13 Review c/John Doe i/Michael Lee t/New Releases d/20-03-2024 s/draft`
+* `add -a h/iPhone 13 Review d/20-03-2024 s/draft c/John Doe i/Michael Lee t/New Releases`
-* `add -a h/AI Inc. Acquired by Google c/Alex Johnson i/Emily Brown t/AI o/CNA d/30-08-2024 08:45 s/published l/www.example.com`
+* `add -a h/AI Inc. Acquired by Google d/30-08-2024 08:45 s/published c/Alex Johnson i/Emily Brown t/AI o/CNA l/www.example.com`

 ### [3.2.2.
 Deleting an Article](#32-managing-articles) : `delete -a`